Was Jack Ruby Involved in the JFK Assassination?

 Rose Cherami: Jack Ruby Knew Oswald

-Rose Cherami (sometimes spelt ‘Cheramie’), whose real name appears to have been Melba Christine Marcades, came to the attention of a police officer, Francis Fruge, on 20 November 1963.
-She claimed that she had been travelling by car from Florida to Dallas, in order to do a drug deal.
+Rose Cherami (sometimes spelt ‘Cheramie’), whose real name appears to have been Melba Christine Marcades, came to the attention of a police officer, Francis Frugé, on 20 November 1963.
+According to Frugé’s testimony to the House Select Committee on Assassinations in 1978, Cherami claimed that she had been travelling by car from Florida to Dallas, in order to do a drug deal.
 She had shared the car with two men, who stated that they were planning to kill President Kennedy during his imminent visit to Dallas.
-She repeated her claim to a doctor the day before the assassination.
+She is supposed to have repeated her claim to a doctor the day before the assassination.
 Because she was suffering withdrawal symptoms from heroin and alcohol addiction, her warning was not taken seriously.

 After the assassination, her story expanded: she had been a stripper in Jack Ruby’s Carousel Club, where she had met Lee Oswald.
 She claimed that Oswald was a good friend of Ruby’s, and that the men who had plotted to kill Kennedy were associated with Ruby.